Challenges of Doing Business in Italy

 Getting credit in Italy

-Unfortunately, Italy was severely struck by 2008 credit crunch, resulting in restricted capital flows for businesses.
-As a result, getting a credit in Italy is harder than in many other European countries.
-According to International Finance Corporation and the World Bank the country ranks only 119 by the ease of getting credit.
+Unfortunately, Italy was severely struck by the 2008 credit crunch, resulting in restricted capital flows for businesses.
+As a result, getting credit in Italy is harder than in many other European countries.
+According to International Finance Corporation and the World Bank, the country ranks only 119 by the ease of getting credit.